vmario89/Attraccess/docs/developer/plugins.md

 - `{ "min": "1.0.0", "max": "2.0.0" }` - Compatible with versions between 1.0.0 and 2.0.0
 - `{ "exact": "1.5.0" }` - Only compatible with version 1.5.0

-When Attraccess loads a plugin, it compares its own version with the plugin's compatibility settings and will only load the plugin if the versions match.
+When FabAccess loads a plugin, it compares its own version with the plugin's compatibility settings and will only load the plugin if the versions match.
 This prevents loading plugins that might cause errors due to incompatible APIs or features.

 Version checking follows semantic versioning rules (major.minor.patch):